 acid value

-The amount of free acid present in one gram of fatty or oily material as measured by the amount
+The amount of free acid present in one gram of fatty or oily material as measured by the amount (in milligrams) of potassium hydroxide needed to neutralize it.

 active ingredient

-and desirable effect.
+Substance added to a formulation to deliver a specific observable and desirable effect.
 The substance may or may not be a drug substance and/or deliver a drug-like effect.
 Generally speaking, in the United States, a finished product is not a drug product, subject to drug regulations, even if it has drug substances in it.
 The finished product is regulated based on the claims made for it.

 active pharmaceutical ingredient (API)